Approximations to $m$-coloured complete infinite hypergraphs: Conclusion

 To state the next problem, let us define

-A consequence of Theorem \ref{interval-I} is that $\psi_r (k) \geq (r!k)^{1/r} - O(1)$.
-Turning to the question of upper bounds for $\psi_r$, the small-rainbow colouring shows that the lower bound that we get from Theorem \ref{interval-I} is tight inifinitely often, i.e., when $k$ is of the form $\binom{a}{r} + 1$ for some natural number $a$.
-However, when $k$ is not of the form ${a \choose r}+1$, the obvious generalisations of the small-rainbow colouring fail to give us good upper bounds for $\psi_r (k)$.
-In \citep{Bhargav2013}, the second author proved that for almost all natural numbers $k$ and some absolute constant $\delta >0$.
+A consequence of Theorem~\ref{approx13-interval-I} is that $\psi_r (k) \ge (r!k)^{1/r} - O(1)$.
+Turning to the question of upper bounds for $\psi_r$, the small-rainbow colouring shows that the lower bound that we get from Theorem~\ref{approx13-interval-I} is tight infinitely often, i.e., when $k$ is of the form $\binom{n}{r} + 1$ for some $n \in \N$.
+When $k$ is not of this form, there are two obvious ways of generalising the small-rainbow colouring: we could replace the rainbow coloured clique in our construction either with a disjoint union of cliques or with a clique along with a pendant vertex attached to some subset of the vertices of the clique.
+However, both these obvious generalisations of the small-rainbow colouring fail to give us good upper bounds for $\psi_r (k)$ for a general $k \in \N$.
+The second author proved~\citep{Bhargav2013} using rainbow colourings of complete bipartite graphs that

+for almost all natural numbers $k$ and some absolute constant $\delta >0$.
 The same construction can be extended to show that $\psi_r(k) = o(k)$ for almost all natural numbers $k$.
-It would be very interesting to decide if, in fact, $\psi_r(k)=o(k)$ for all $k \in \mathbb{N}$.
+It would be very interesting to decide if, in fact, $\psi_r(k)=o(k)$ for all $k \in \N$.